 Albert Clarke, our Stills Photographer, later gave us his unwanted contact sheets to stick in the scrap-books we kept of the filming.
 Amongst them are these photos he took of the Producer Richard Pilbrow with the charcoal burners of Ickenthwaite Forest.

 Audrey Steeley told me that the older chacoal burner is Jack Allonby who lived at Spark bridge, a well known local character.
 However, Myles Dickinson has written in to say that it is Norman Allonby, Jack’s brother, who lived at Bandrake Head.
 Audrey thinks the other chap could be Bill Norris, who was an authority on charcoal burning and also from Spark bridge, but that the picture doesn’t look much like him.
+I think it might be Bill Allonby, Jack’s brother.
 Does anyone else remember them?

 ‘Let’s just run though our lines, shall we?’
 Old Jack Woolgar said, in a gentle Cumbrian accent.
 We were waiting about for some reason, so did just that, sitting by a woodstack.
 Titty had a lot to say in the scene where we went to see the charcoal burners, but the dialogue was straight out of Arthur Ransome’s book so I it was easy.
 Or I thought so, until there was Old Billy saying – ‘Ehh, then you’ll be climbing into that mini-bus and off back to Ambleside, I expect.’
 I thought, ‘That’s not in Swallows and Amazons!
 That’s real life.’
 ‘Eee, lass!
 You forgot to come in on your cue.’
 I had too.
 I was so entranced by Old Billy, so lulled by the music of his voice, that I had simply gone on listening to him.